5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(SSDT-PLUG)/README.md

 `sysctl -n machdep.xcpm.mode`

 The output should be `1`.
-The output will return `1` even if the `X86PlatformPlugin` is **NOT** working as you can see in the following screenshot:
+But output might return `1` even if the `X86PlatformPlugin` is **NOT** working – as you can see in the following screenshot:

 ![Terminal](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/a82d6826-a3bc-47c2-b440-81b4a8d83448)

-In order to verify that the `X86PlatformPlugin` is *really* working, the output of the follwong command must also reeturn `1`:
+In order to verify that the `X86PlatformPlugin` is *really* working, the output of the follwong command must also return `1`:

 `sysctl -n machdep.xcpm.vectors_loaded_count`